Skip to content

 A drawing of a sales funnel filtering many grey dots into fewer blue high-signal leads, with a quarterly audit.

 A high-quality network isn’t just about who you’re connected to - it’s about who engages with you.
-The goal is to create a focused community of potential buyers and partners, turning your audience into a rich source of signal-based leads.
+The goal is to create a focused community of potential prospects and partners, turning your audience into a rich source of signal-based leads.

 For those of you looking to really streamline this, integrating your LinkedIn activity with your CRM can be a game-changer.
 It helps you track these high-signal interactions and see the direct impact on your pipeline.
 If you’re curious, you can learn more about what a LinkedIn integration with Salesforce looks like in practice.